jacordero/ESA-audio-sentiment-analysis/README.md

 - **prod_data:** contains datasets such as raw data, preprocessed data, test data, and description.md for training and retraining the models.
 - **prod_models:** contains trained or retrained models such as Sequential and Siamese model.
-- **prototypes:** contains the scrips for development purpose with description readme.md file.
+- **prototypes:** contains the scrips and their description for development purposes.
-- **src:** contains the STERN software of audio module and including configuration files.
+- **src:** contains the STERN software of the audio module and includes configuration files.
 - **training:** contains the libraries for training and retraining the models.
-- **tests:** contains test scripts with configuration file.
+- **tests:** contains test scripts with the configuration file.
 - **docs:** contains the readme.md files for documentation.
-- **README.md:** contains the instruction of setting up environment and how to run the STERN software.
+- **README.md:** contains the instruction for setting up the environment and running the STERN software.
-- **requirements.txt:** contains all the dependencies which need to be installed in order to run the STERN software.
+- **requirements.txt:** contains all the dependencies, which need to be installed in order to run the STERN software.

 ## Requirements